d3/d3/docs/d3-shape/stack.md

 const stack = d3.stack().order(d3.stackOrderInsideOut);
 ```

 [Source](https://github.com/d3/d3-shape/blob/main/src/order/insideOut.js) · Returns a series order such that the earliest series (according to the maximum value) are on the inside and the later series are on the outside.
 This order is recommended for streamgraphs in conjunction with the [wiggle offset](#stackOffsetWiggle).
-See [Stacked Graphs—Geometry & Aesthetics](http://leebyron.com/streamgraph/) by Byron & Wattenberg for more information.
+See [Stacked Graphs — Geometry & Aesthetics](http://leebyron.com/streamgraph/) by Byron & Wattenberg for more information.

 ### stackOrderNone(*series*) {#stackOrderNone}